Splidejs/svelte-splide/README.md

 ```

 ## License
-React Splide and Splide are released under the MIT license.
+Svelte Splide and Splide are released under the MIT license.
 © 2021 Naotoshi Fujita